High court declines to take up fight over airline crew rest | News Channel 3-12

 Several Virgin America flight attendants sued to be included under the law, and an appeals court in San Francisco ruled in their favor last year.

-Alaska Airlines, which bought Virgin America, appealed to the Supreme Court, but the justices declined to take up the matter, leaving the lower court’s ruling in place.
+Alaska Airlines, which bought Virgin America in 2016, appealed to the Supreme Court, but the justices declined to take up the matter, leaving the lower court’s ruling in place.

 The California law requires that workers be free from all job duties for 10 minutes every four hours and for a 30-minute meal break every five hours.